Antynea/grub-btrfs/README.md

 emaint sync -r guru
 ```
 If you are using Systemd on Gentoo, make sure the USE-Flag `systemd` is set.
 (Either globally in make.conf or in package.use for the package app-backup/grub-btrfs)
-Without systemd USE-Flag the OpenRC-daemon of grub-btrfs will be installed.
+Without Systemd USE-Flag the OpenRC-daemon of grub-btrfs will be installed.

 Emerge grub-btrfs via
 `emerge app-backup/grub-btrfs`